 with ASD students, who will conduct individual tours of the school and produce their own transition booklet to support.

-In conjunction with the Headteacher and the Senior Leadership Team, resources are allocated to ensure that pupils’ needs are met within a mainstream secondary school setting.
+In conjunction with the Headteacher and the Senior Leadership Team, resources are allocated to ensure that students’ needs are met within a mainstream secondary school setting.

 Decisions will be made regarding support for individual students through assessment, reviews and discussion with teaching staff, parents and external agencies.
 Support will be provided on the basis of individual need.